 Ibrahim Ahmed Mahmoud al-Qosi, a Sudanese national, confessed to providing, and conspiring to provide, material support for terrorism on July 7, 2010.
 Al-Qosi admitted that from 1996 to 2001 he served as a driver and cook for Osama bin Laden.
-He also admitted that from 1998 until 2001 he served as head cook and provided security as well as other logistical services for an al-Qaeda compound in Afghanistan.
+He also admitted that from 1998 until 2001 he served as head cook and provided security as well as other logistical services for an Al-Qaeda compound in Afghanistan.
 In August 2010 al-Qosi was sentenced to 14 years imprisonment.
 In exchange for cooperating with prosecutors, however, he was returned to Sudan in July 2012 where he is subject to a government re-entry program designed for former detainees.

 Al-Qosi has alleged that he was subject to abuse at Guantanamo, including sexual humiliation and brutal interrogation.
-In a lawsuit filed in 2004, al-Qosi stated that female interrogators rubbed their bodies suggestively against detainees and that US soldiers or interrogators performed sex acts in front of prisoners and displayed hardcore pornography.
+In court papers related to a lawsuit filed in 2004, al-Qosi stated that female interrogators rubbed their bodies suggestively against detainees and that US soldiers or interrogators performed sex acts in front of prisoners and displayed hardcore pornography.
 He also said that detainees were strapped to an interrogation room floor, wrapped in an Israeli flag, and then subjected to "constant pounding of deafening music."
 An FBI agent in August 2004 reported in an email that he observed a detainee at Guantanamo sitting in an interview room "with an Israeli flag draped around him, loud music being played and a strobe light flashing."